SiggiSigmann/FPV_Lap_Timer/README.md

 ## TODO
 * [ ] permenent storage of settings
-* [ ] communication to arduino nano for gps and sd card
 * [ ] Trackscanner
 * [ ] Trackselection
 * [ ] Test detection